-implies that if a company retains capital which is surplus to these requirements, it must justify why it is not distributing the surplus to shareholders through dividend payments or a capital reduction.
+is required to call a general meeting within a reasonable time in order to report the company's financial condition and the measures proposed to rectify the situation.
+The requirement that a company should maintain its equity capital at a level appropriate to its objectives, strategy and risk profile also implies that if a company retains capital which is surplus to these requirements, it must justify why it is not distributing the surplus to shareholders through dividend payments or a capital reduction.

 The Public Companies Act requires that a mandate granted to the board of directors to increase a company's share capital must specify whether the mandate extends to an increase in capital for contributions other than cash, or a resolution on a merger and whether the pre-emption rights of shareholders are to be waived.
 The Code of Practice goes further than the Act by specifying that such mandates should be limited to a defined purpose, such as the acquisition of companies within a specific sector or a similar definition of purpose.
+Specifying the purpose of each mandate makes it possible for shareholders to vote separately on the mandate for each purpose.
 Share option programs for employees should always be approved by means of a specific board mandate, cf. Section 12.

 The Public Companies Act permits a mandate to the board of directors to be valid for up to two years.
 However, companies should not take advantage of such an extended period (except where the company is already committed to honouring options).
 The company's situation and its shareholders' views may change over the course of a year.
 For this reason, it is recommended that shareholders be given the opportunity to consider any board mandates at each annual general meeting.
 A mandate to the board of directors for the company to acquire its own shares should be dealt with in the same way as a mandate to increase the company's share capital.